Ancient Wisdom for Self-Care and Healing

 Meet your teacher

-Katie Manitsas (lead teacher) is the author of 'The Yoga of Birth' who wears many hats including those of yoga teacher, activist, doula and vegetarian cook.
+Katie Manitsas wears many hats including those of yoga teacher, activist, doula, vegetarian cook and mother-of-four.

-Katie was the first certified Advanced Jivamukti Yoga teacher in Australia and has studied extensively with the Wise Earth School of Ayurveda under the guidance of Mother Maya, as well as being a qualified Kundalini Yoga teacher.
-She completed training as a doula (birthing companion) in 2009.
+She was the first certified Advanced Jivamukti Yoga teacher in Australia, is a qualified Kundalini Yoga teacher and completed her training as a doula (birthing companion) in 2009.

-Katie was the founder of Jivamukti Yoga Sydney (formerly Samadhi Yoga).
-She regularly trains yoga teachers and specialises in running pre-natal teacher training.
-She lives in Sydney's Inner West with her husband, extended family and her four sons.
+Katie is the founder of Jivamukti Yoga Sydney (formerly Samadhi Yoga).
+She regularly trains yoga teachers and specialises in running Ayurveda courses and pre-natal teacher training.
+She lives in Sydney's Inner West with her her four sons.

 Curious?
 Find out more on Katie's website.